MacaroniJam/DEW-Engine/README.md

 - For now, we will focus on Windows and OpenGl but we are still abstract for future aspects.

+- We want to build our engine into a DLL and make an exe.
+After that, we link our engine to the exe file.

 ## Elements of our Game Engine
 - [Entry Point](#entry-point)
 - [Application Layer](#application-layer)